JustinCPeel/SWAPI-Practise/client/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
-The tests are written using Jest and React Testing Library to ensure the core functionalities of the application work as expected.

 ## Screenshots
 ### Landing Screen: